agocs/imgex/README.md

 Imgex
 =====

-An index for image similarity, image comparison algorithm, and Python implementation thereof.
+An index for image similarity, an image comparison algorithm, and a Python implementation thereof.

 What's the big idea?
 ====================